 A sunset myth

 But what is the secret to a great sunset?
-Granted, a cool breeze, warm surf, and a Mai Tai are a good start, but I’m thinking more photographically than recreationally (sorry).
-I look for a mix of clouds (to catch the color) and open sky (to pass the sunlight), with a particular emphasis on a clear western horizon (or eastern horizon for sunrise) to give the sunlight a clear path.
+Granted, a cool breeze, warm surf, and a Mai Tai are a good start, but I’m thinking more photographically than recreationally.
+I look for a mix of clouds (to catch the color) with an opening for the sun to pass through.
 But even with a nice mix of clouds and sky, sometimes the color fizzles.
 Often the missing ingredient, contrary to common belief, is clean air—the cleaner the better.

 Light and color